Calgary Self Catering Eco Charter

 All our appliances have been selected for their high energy efficiency ratings, and low energy light bulbs are standard throughout the premises.

 Solar panels are installed on the roof of the laundry to assist in the heating of the water for the laundry, Cafe and apartments, and handy clothes lines ensure that the use of tumble dryers is kept to an absolute minimum.

 A designated recycling area can be found behind the apartments, we ask that during your stay you separate plastics, glass, paper and cans.
 Buying locally produced food for the Cafe also helps further reduce waste from packaging.
 We invite you to find out more about local producers.

-A compost bin can be found next to the chickens (please ask before feeding the hens and ducks).
+A compost bin can be found next to the Ducks (please ask before feeding the ducks).

 To further encourage the use of local produce, a small selection of local produce can be purchased at the tearoom.
 Fair trade products and Ecover are used at Calgary wherever possible and these are also available to buy at the Cafe.

 Care for the natural environment

 We are fortunate enough to be the custodians of a wonderful broad-leafed wood between us and the beach.
 We have introduced sculpture into the woodland and a network of interpretation boards and paths now lead you through the wood and down to the beach.